aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/dms.md

 ![Drop foreign keys](images/drop_trigger.png)

 #### Configure and run Replication Task
-AWS DMS uses Database Migration Task to migrate the data from source to the target database.
-In this part of the lab you are going to create a Database Migration Tasks for migrating the existing data.
+AWS DMS uses a Replication Task to migrate the data from source to the target database.
+In this part of the lab, you are going to create a Replication Task for migrating the existing data.

 1. Click on **Database migration tasks** on the left-hand menu, then click on the **Create task** button on the top right corner.

 ![Create replication task](images/create_task.png)

-*Enabling the logging would help debugging issues that DMS encounters during data migration*

 2. Create a data migration task with the following values for migrating the `HR` database.